 Over her two year stint, Williams participated in regular garrison duties but there is no record that she ever saw direct combat while she was enlisted.
 Though seemingly not well regarded by her commanding officer, she was honorably discharged with the legacy of being the first and only female Buffalo Soldier to serve.

 Afterward, she worked as a cook for a colonel at Fort Union, New Mexico in 1869 and 1870.
 She then moved on to Pueblo, Colorado, where she worked as a laundress before permanently settling in Trinidad, Colorado in 1872.
 There, she made her living as a laundress and part-time nurse.
 Some years later, her failing health arose again when she was hospitalized in early 1890, for nearly a year and a half.
 By the time she left the hospital, she was completely without funds and in June, 1891 filed for a pension from the U.S. Army.
 Her application claimed that she was suffering deafness, rheumatism, and neuralgia, all of which she had contracted while in the army.

 However, after various doctor’s exams and investigation, the Pension Bureau rejected her claim on medical grounds, stating that no disability existed.
 Further, they found that her discharge certificate indicated her feeble condition pre-dated enlistment and was not due to service.
 Lastly, and most obviously, her service in the Army was not legal, and any type of pension, disability or otherwise, was denied.

-What happened to Cathay Williams afterwards is unknown, but it appears that she may have died sometime between 1892 and 1900 as her name no longer appeared on Census rolls from 1900.
+What happened to Cathay Williams afterward is unknown, but it appears that she may have died sometime between 1892 and 1900 as her name no longer appeared on Census rolls from 1900.